LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Method

-where \textit{sum($\cdot$)} means that we calculate the accumulation of each pixel value in the cross-attention map.
+where $\sum_{x,y}$ means that we accumulate the value of each spatial entry in the cross-attention map.
+As shown in \cref{fig:vis_ablation}, $\mathcal{L}_{LAC}$ encourages high values to shift from the current high-activation regions into the corresponding target regions, guiding the \textit{i-th} desired object to appear at the specified location.

-Please note that we normalize each original cross-attention map $\mathbf{A}^{t}_{i}$ individually with $\| \mathbf{A}^{t}_{i} \|_\infty$.
-This operation is motivated by a crucial observation.
-Specifically, while the high-response regions in the cross-attention map are perceptually equivalent to the positions of synthesized objects in the image, the maxima of these regions are numerically small (around 0.1).
-Therefore, constraints in the form of ``$1-\mathbf{max}(\mathbf{A}^{t}_{i})$'' as in previous arts would lead to over-guidance and, consequently, semantic neglect.
-Normalization makes $\mathbf{A}^{t}_{i}$ more comparable to the optimization target $\mathcal{A}^{t}_{i}$, facilitating a moderate guidance and preventing semantic neglect while ensuring control effects.
+In contrast to energy functions proposed in previous methods\cite{chen2023training,phung2023grounded,xie2023boxdiff}, we normalize each refined cross-attention map $\mathbf{A}^{r}_{i}$ individually with $\| \mathbf{A}^{r}_{i} \|_\infty$.
+This normalization is crucial because, although the high-response regions in the cross-attention map perceptually align with the positions of synthesized objects in the image, the maxima of these regions are numerically small (around 0.1) and fluctuating.
+Normalization distinguishes high-response regions from the background, leading to accurate spatial control and preventing semantic inconsistencies.